DC's May 2022 comics revealed

 And what else is sporting a #1 on the cover in May?

-Nubia gets coronated Queen of the Amazons, the Justice League are dinosaurs in The Jurassic League in might have been a two-word pitch by its writer, Milestone gets a couple of new titles in Blood Syndicate and Duo, and while it's not a new #1, Bill Willingham's Fables returns after a multi-year absence with issue #151.
+Nubia gets coronated Queen of the Amazons, the Justice League are dinosaurs in The Jurassic League in might have been a two-word pitch by its writer, Milestone gets a couple of new titles in Blood Syndicate and Duo (which coincides with DC's celebration of AAPI Heritage Month), and while it's not a new #1, Bill Willingham's Fables returns after a multi-year absence with issue #151.

 Oh, and Batman Inc. gets a new boss, but it isn't who you think it is.